RichardKxy/CarND-Behavioral-Cloning-P3/CarND-Behavioral-Cloning-P3/writeup.md

 At the end of "model.py", I added some code to visualize training and validation loss.
 The following figure shows the loss.

 ![alt text][image7]

+There are two videos that show the behavior of vehicle on track one and two.